-- 5.3.3 are covered by the Provider's (and/or by the relevant Sub-Contractor's) Indemnity Arrangements for the provision of the Services; - 5.3.4 carry, and where appropriate display, valid and appropriate identification; and - 5.3.5 are aware of and respect equality and human rights of colleagues, Service Users, Carers and the public. - 5.4 The Provider must have in place systems for seeking and recording specialist professional advice and must ensure that every member of Staff involved in the provision of the Services receives: - 5.4.1 proper and sufficient induction, continuous professional and personal development, clinical supervision, training and instruction; - 5.4.2 full and detailed appraisal (in terms of performance and on-going education and training) using where applicable the Knowledge and Skills Framework or a similar equivalent framework; and - 5.4.3 professional leadership appropriate to the Services, each in accordance with Good Practice and the standards of their relevant professional body, if any, and, in relation to clinical supervision for midwives, any Guidance issued by the Department of Health or NHS England.
+- 5.3.3 are covered by the Provider's (and/or by the relevant Sub-Contractor's) Indemnity Arrangements for the provision of the Services; - 5.3.4 carry, and where appropriate display, valid and appropriate identification; and - 5.3.5 are aware of and respect equality and human rights of colleagues, Service Users, Carers and the public. - 5.4 The Provider must have in place systems for seeking and recording specialist professional advice and must ensure that every member of Staff involved in the provision of the Services receives: - 5.4.1 proper and sufficient induction, continuous professional and personal development, clinical supervision, training and instruction; - 5.4.2 full and detailed appraisal (in terms of performance and on-going education and training) using where applicable the Knowledge and Skills Framework or a similar equivalent framework; and - 5.4.3 professional leadership appropriate to the Services, each in accordance with Good Practice and the standards of their relevant professional body, if any, and, in relation to clinical supervision for midwives, anyA-EQUIP Guidance issued by the Department of Health or NHS England.

-- 5.5 At the request of the Co-ordinating Commissioner, the Provider must provide details of its analysis of Staff training needs and a summary of Staff training provided and appraisals undertaken. - The Provider must cooperate with the LETB and Health Education England in the manner and to the extent they request in planning the provision of, and in providing, education and training for healthcare workers, and must provide them with whatever information they request for such purposes.
-The Provider must have regard to the HEE Quality Framework. - 5.7 If any Staff are members of the NHS Pension Scheme the Provider must participate and must ensure that any Sub-Contractors participate in any applicable data collection exercise and must ensure that all data relating to Staff membership of the NHS Pension Scheme is up to date and is provided to the NHS Business Services Authority in accordance with Guidance. - The Provider must nominate a Freedom To Speak Up Guardian.
-The Provider must have in place and promote (and must ensure that all Sub-Contractors have in place and promote) a code and effective procedures to ensure that Staff have appropriate means through which they may raise any concerns they may have in relation to the Services.
-The Provider must ensure that nothing in any contract of employment or contract for services or any other agreement entered into by it or any Sub-Contractor with any member of Staff will prevent or inhibit, or purport to prevent or inhibit, the making of any protected disclosure (as defined in section 43A of the Employment Rights Act 1996) by that member of Staff nor affect the rights of that member of Staff under that Act in relation to protected disclosures.
+- 5.5 At the request of the Co-ordinating Commissioner, the Provider must provide details of its analysis of Staff training needs and a summary of Staff training provided and appraisals undertaken. - 5.6 The Provider must cooperate with the LETB and Health Education England in the manner and to the extent they request in planning the provision of, and in providing, education and training for healthcare workers, and must provide them with whatever information they request for such purposes.
+The Provider must have regard to the HEE Quality Framework. - 5.7 If any Staff are members of the NHS Pension Scheme the Provider must participate and must ensure that any Sub-Contractors participate in any applicable data collection exercise and must ensure that all data relating to Staff membership of the NHS Pension Scheme is up to date and is provided to the NHS Business Services Authority in accordance with Guidance. - 5.8 The Provider must-nominate a : - 5.8.1 appoint one or more Freedom To Speak Up Guardian.
+The Provider must have Guardians to fulfil the role set out in place-and otherwise comply with the requirements of National Guardian's Office Guidance; - 5.8.2 ensure that the Co-ordinating Commissioner is kept informed at all times of the person or persons holding this position; - 5.8.3 have in place, promote and operate (and must ensure that all Sub-Contractors have in placeand, promoteand operate) a codepolicy and effective procedures, in accordance with Raising Concerns Policy for the NHS, to ensure that Staff have appropriate means through which they may raise any concerns they may have in relation to the Services.
+The Provider must-; and - 5.8.4 ensure that nothing in any contract of employment or contract for services or any other agreement entered into by it or any Sub-Contractor with any member of Staff will prevent or inhibit, or purport to prevent or inhibit, the making of any protected disclosure (as defined in section 43A of the Employment Rights Act 1996) by that member of Staff nor affect the rights of that member of Staff under that Act in relation to protected disclosures.